 4 cups water

-4 green chilies, slit longitudinally
+4 green chillies, slit longitudinally

 For the Bangladeshi garam masala:

-3 dried Kashmiri chilies
+3 dried Kashmiri chillies

 1/2-inch cinnamon stick